djeang/vincer-dom/readme.md

 Vincer-dom is build with [Jeka](https://jeka.dev).

+If you don't use [Intellij Plugin for Jeka](https://plugins.jetbrains.com/plugin/13489-jeka), do the following to set up your IDE after fetching this project:
+* Eclipse: `./jekaw eclipse#files`
+* IntelliJ: `./jekaw intellij#iml`

+*Note that you don't need to install Jeka on your machine.*

+To build locally:

-* Execute `./jekaw cleanPack`.
-This will compile, test and package the library in jar file.
-You don't need to install Jeka on your machine.
+`./jekaw cleanPack` will compile, test and package the library in jar file.

-* To release, just execute `./jekaw git#tagRemote` and choose a version name for the release.
-  Release mechanism will be automatically handled by *Travis*.
+## How to release

+Releasing just consists in putting a Git tag.
+If a tag is present on the current commit, the build signs and pushes artifacts to OSSRH public release repo.
+Artifacts are simply pushed on OSSRH Snapshot repo otherwise.

+You can directly put a tag on the remote branch with `./jekaw git#tagRemote`.
+This will list the existing tags so you can choose the next one accordingly.

 ## Roadmap
 * Add namespace support